asabjorklund/DA_grafting_analysis/README.md

-All code required to reproduce the main analysis figures of the paper “Single Cell Gene Expression Analysis Reveals Human Stem Cell-Derived Graft Composition in a Cell Therapy Model of Parkinson’s Disease" by Tiklova et al.
+All code required to reproduce the main analysis figures of the paper “Single Cell Transcriptomics Identifies Stem Cell-Derived Graft Composition in a Model of Parkinson’s Disease" by Tiklova et al.

 The analysis has been performed in two steps: